antao97/LGM/indoor_scene/INSTALL.md

 conda install pytorch==1.6.0 torchvision==0.7.0 cudatoolkit=10.1 -c pytorch
 ```

-4. Download the 0.4.3 version of Minkowski Engine from this [link](https://github.com/NVIDIA/MinkowskiEngine/archive/refs/tags/v0.4.3.zip) and unzip it.
+4. Download the 0.4.3 version of Minkowski Engine in `.zip` format from this [link](https://github.com/NVIDIA/MinkowskiEngine/archive/refs/tags/v0.4.3.zip) and unzip it.
 Then use the following commands.

 ```
 cd MinkowskiEngine-0.4.3